SleipnirGroup/Choreo/docs/usage/editing-paths.md

 ![translation waypoint](../media/translation_waypoint.png)

 Translation Waypoint is the second button on the waypoints navbar and consists of a translation but not a rotation.
-The UI still includes the yellow circle, but isn't only stored to be able to convert later into a Pose Waypoint.
+The UI still includes the yellow circle, but is only stored to be able to convert later into a Pose Waypoint.
 However, rotation is still used as part of the initial guess.

 - **X and Y**: position in meters from the bottom left (origin)